 Guess we gotta start somewhere.

 The ending song was trash.
 Narrator-san riding a bicycle to a J-pop song.
-Good idea for a horror themed show guys (violently slams face against desk).
+Good idea for a horror themed show guys.

 Sound wasn't memorable.
 The voice acting was meh at best.
-For whatever reason, they changed Narrator-san's voice every episode.
-And they weren't even GOOD.
-They all sounded waaaaayyyy too enthusiastic and never really creepy.
-Good thing they brought the ORIGINAL voice actor for the last episode *face palm*.
+For whatever reason, they changed Narrator-san's voice every episode yet they weren't even good.
+Most of them sounded far too optimistic/enthusiastic for it to be creepy.

 Lol what characters